-There are many different companies to choose from when choosing an 800 number and service, but I'd like to focus on just three.
-Phone.com, RingCentral.com, and Grasshopper.com are the three great services for setting up your 800 number.
+There are many different companies to choose from when choosing an 800 number service for their business, but I'd like to focus on just three.
+Phone.com, RingCentral.com, and Grasshopper.com are the three great services for setting up your 800 number system.
 Personally, I've been using Grasshopper since 2011, and I've found it to be extremely simple and useful to my business.

-Each service offers similar basic features, like forwarding calls to different devices, creating and managing extension numbers and greetings online, and call-holding music.
+Each business phone number service offers similar basic features, like forwarding calls to different devices, creating and managing extension numbers and greetings online, and call-holding music.
 Details such as cost, contract length, minute plans, and smartphone apps are where they differ.

 In the past, a $30 activation fee for an 800 number had been the norm for many services, including some of the companies reviewed in this article.
 Perhaps that wasn't the best for business though, as all three services now include activation at no extra cost.
 The variations 855, 866, 877, or 888 never have an activation fee.

 RingCentral rings in at $29.99/month for a single person, and if you sign up for a one year commitment.
 Otherwise if you choose month-to-month payments it is $39.99/month.
 This package gets you 100 minutes, 20 extensions, and costs 3.9 cents/minute for additional minutes.
 These prices have been updated in 2020.

 Phone.com has recently adjusted their plans and pricing, starting with their basic package at $12.99 for one number, 300 minutes, and ‘all calling features' included.
 300 minutes is pretty low, but with the features provided it may be worth your while. $24.99 gets you the ‘unlimited user plan,’ otherwise it’s 3.9 cents/minute over your 300 on Phone.com.
 Phone.com's starter package used to include only 1 voicemail, but now you can have as many extensions with voicemail as you need.